How Spokane's Weather Affects Your Roof

 Winter:

-Snow, Ice, and Freezing Temperatures Spokane winters are no joke.
-With average snowfall ranging from 40 to 50 inches annually, the weight of snow accumulation can put serious pressure on your roof.
+Snow, Ice, and freezing temperatures in and around Spokane are no joke.
+Average snowfall ranges from 40 to 50 inches each year.
+The weight of snow that accumulates can put serious pressure on your home’s roof.
 Older homes or those with flat or low-pitched roofs are particularly vulnerable to structural stress.
 If the snow isn’t cleared or melts unevenly, it can lead to leaks or even collapse in extreme cases.

 Then there’s the freeze-thaw cycle.
-Temperatures in Spokane often fluctuate around the freezing point, causing snow to melt during the day and refreeze at night.
+Fluctuating temperatures around the freezing point causes snow to melt during the day and refreeze at night.
 This process can form ice dams—ridges of ice that trap water along the edges of your roof.
 When water can’t drain properly, it seeps under shingles, damaging the underlayment and leading to leaks inside your home.
 Proper insulation and ventilation are key to preventing this, but regular inspections after heavy snowfalls can catch issues early.

 Spring: Rain and Wind

 Spring in Spokane brings milder temperatures, but it’s also a rainy season.
 Persistent moisture can expose weaknesses in your roof, especially if shingles are cracked or missing from winter wear.
+Moisture, especially in shaded areas encourages moss growth which leads to moisture accumulation.
 Poor drainage, like clogged gutters, exacerbates the problem, allowing water to pool and infiltrate your roofing system.
 Over time, this can rot wooden components and encourage mold growth.

 Wind is another factor.
 Spokane’s spring storms can whip up gusts strong enough to loosen shingles or tear them off entirely.
 Even minor damage can become a bigger issue if left unchecked, so it’s wise to check your roof after any significant wind event.